own3dh2so4/cursor-beer-glasses/README.md

 The development server will start at `http://localhost:5173/cursor-beer-glasses/`

 **Note:** The app uses a pre-generated JSON index of all brands for optimal performance.
-This index is automatically generated during the build process from all YAML files in `public/data/`.
+This index is automatically generated during the build process from all YAML files in `public/data/` using `tsx`.

+**Development Note:** The dev server automatically redirects from `/` to `/cursor-beer-glasses/` to avoid Vite base path warnings.

 ## Docker Development